 Radiotherapy, or radiation treatment, is a form of cancer treatment that works by directing high-energy rays at the site of a tumour, in order to destroy the cancer cells.

 STRESS & HAIR LOSS

-MEDICATION AND HAIR LOSS
+MEDICATION & HAIR LOSS

 The most commonly overlooked reason for hair loss is the use of medications, drugs and also the overuse of vitamin and/or mineral supplements.